viperML/miq-doc/notes/README.md

 	- [ ] `gnu make`
 - [ ] Dhall for configuring pkgs
 	- [ ] https://docs.dhall-lang.org/tutorials/Language-Tour.html
+	- [ ] Con: dhall is limiting in some regards
+- [ ] Json for configuring pkgs:
+	- [ ] Pro: as simple as it gets
+	- [ ] Pro: can use jsonschema infered from rust types
+	- [ ] Con: very verbose to type, will need an iterpreted language to type it
 - [ ] Isolation
 	- [ ] Linux namespaces
 		Varios tipos: https://man7.org/linux/man-pages/man7/namespaces.7.html